Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: The galaxy-halo connection

 \section{The galaxy-halo connection}

 Large cosmological N-body simulations allow the distribution of DM to be studied in great detail (see \citep{Kuhlen2012} for a review).
 However, understanding the distribution of galaxies is key in order to compare to observable quantities.
 Often the DM distribution alone will be simulated due to the large computational cost of a full hydrodynamical simulation and hence some additional prescription to map from DM halos to galaxies is required.
-One such technique is the Halo Occupation Distribution (HOD; \cite{Berlind2002})---a probabilistic model that aims to encapsulate the complex physics of galaxy formation \citep{Vogelsberger2020} in a small number of empirically tuned parameters.
-In its simplest form, the probability that a halo with properties $\mathbf{X}$ will host $n$ galaxies, $P(n|\mathbf{X})$, is predominately driven by the mass of the halo \cite{Zheng2005}.
+One such framework is the HOD---a probabilistic model that aims to encapsulate the complex physics of galaxy formation \citep{Vogelsberger2020} in a small number of empirically tuned parameters.
+In its simplest form, the probability that a halo with properties $\mathbf{X}$ will host $n$ galaxies, $P(n|\mathbf{X})$, is predominately driven by the mass of the halo, $M_h$ \cite{Zheng2005}.
 However, other non-local factors---known as assembly bias---can be included to better match observations \cite{Alam2020}.
-Exploring the HOD parameter space allows two distinct effects to be probed: \begin{itemize} \item Uncertainty in the knowledge of the galaxy-halo connection imparted by the variety of different HOD forms and parameter values. \item Uncertainty in the randomness of galaxy formation imparted by the stochastic nature of sampling the distribution. \end{itemize} A variety of HOD models describing both the central and satellite galaxy occupations for each DESI tracer are explored in this work.
+Exploring the HOD parameter space allows two distinct effects to be probed: \begin{itemize} \item Uncertainty in the knowledge of the galaxy-halo connection imparted by the variety of different HOD forms and parameter values. \item Uncertainty in the randomness of galaxy formation imparted by the stochastic nature of sampling the distribution. \end{itemize} A variety of HOD models describing both the central and satellite galaxy occupations for each DESI tracer are used in this work.
+The models, summarised in \cref{tab:HODs}, were explored in previous work.
+We direct the reader to the references provided for additional details.
 Using the \Abacus simulations described in \cref{sec:data}, these models are tuned to approximately reproduce the clustering of the DESI One-Percent Survey \citep{DESI2023b.KP1.EDR} on small scales.
 This high-completeness sub-sample of the full DESI volume provides extremely accurate measurements of the small-scale clustering, ideal for investigating the galaxy-halo connection.
-In general, the best-fit HOD model is determined by sampling the HOD parameter space with cosmology fixed to that of the base \LCDM\ \Abacus simulations, however the specifics of the method for each tracer are detailed below.
+In general, each HOD model is fit to the small-scale clustering with cosmology fixed to that of the base \LCDM\ \Abacus simulations, and the posterior distribution is used to determine the best-fit HOD parameter values.
+However, the specifics of the method for each tracer are detailed below.